 | Household Hazardous Waste

-The Alameda County Environmental Health Department currently operates three drop-off facilities for household hazardous wastes.
+The Alameda County Household Hazardous Waste Program currently operates three drop-off facilities for household hazardous waste.
 The facilities, located in Hayward, Livermore and Oakland, are free to all Alameda County residents on a limited drop-in and/or appointment basis.

 - Oakland Facility – 2100 East 7th Street, Oakland